socalrug/msba-python-workshop-2022-07/README.md

     * 10 min review & questions
 * 4 sessions per day (160 min for sessions + 10 min break + 10 min wrap-up)
     *8 sessions total for both days
+* [RStudio Cloud Project](https://rstudio.cloud/spaces/256813/join?access_code=ySP5krHpYeQpLw0KrB1pzUn41uVXp2hQ7nR138JT).
+This is where you will do your coding.
 ## Schedule

 The two-day workshop will be presented as 4 sessions each day, where each session is roughly divided into 15 minutes of instruction, 15 minutes of practice and exercises, and 10 minutes of review (~40 min per session).